-Students are in Good Standing at the academy unless placed on Academic Warning, Academic Probation or Academic Suspension.
+Students are in Good Standing at Abu Dhabi Polytechnic unless placed on Academic Warning, Academic Probation or Academic Suspension.

 Academic Standing of Probation

 A student whose cumulative grade point average (cGPA) falls below 2.0 is placed on academic probation for the following quarter.